-J.D.-Ph.D. dual degree program in History and Law:
+J.D.-Ph.D.
+Dual Degree Program in History and Law

 This dual degree program allows accepted applicants to obtain a Ph.D. in History from the Graduate School of Arts and Science and a J.D. from the School of Law.
 Students must apply separately and be admitted to both programs, and they would normally apply concurrently.
 Students must complete all requirements for both degrees.
 By alternating enrollment in Graduate School of Arts and Science and the School of Law and by counting some courses toward both degrees, students are able to complete the two programs in 7 or 71/2 years.
 The Graduate School of Arts and Science awards funding to students for the History portion of the dual degree program under the MacCracken program .
 Students are considered separately for funding at the law school.

 Graduates of the dual degree program would be prepared to pursue careers in both history departments and on law school faculties.
 NYU has a long tradition of excellence in legal history scholarship.
-Students can participate i the Legal History Colloquium, which convenes weekly and houses the Samuel I. Golieb Fellowship Program for post-doctoral studies in legal history.
+Students can participate in the Legal History Colloquium, which convenes weekly and houses the Samuel I. Golieb Fellowship Program for post-doctoral studies in legal history.
 Dissertation projects can be advised by committees composed of historians based both at NYU Law School and in the History Department.

 Jane Burbank: Imperial Russian legal history.